Dynamical active particles in the overdamped limit: Overdamped equations

 \section{Overdamped equations}

 In frictional environments, inertial terms tend to zero for a small mass.
 There exists an appropriate limit to the classical Langevin equation, called the overdamped Langevin equation or sometimes the Smoluchowski-Kramers approximation \cite{Smoluchowski,Kramers1940,Freidlin2004}.
+These models include Brownian white noise, which we will add in Section \ref{sec:5}.
+First we will study the behaviour in the zero noise limit.

-The typical manner in which we get the overdamped equations for small $M$ is by setting $\dot{p}=0$ to get an expression for $p$, which we can then insert into the equation for $\dot{q}$.
-For $M$ to be the smallest scale in the problem, we choose $M\ll\varepsilon^2$.
-The overdamped equations are then calculated by setting
+For small mass $M$ the inertial term $M\ddot{q}=\dot{p}$ tends to zero.
+In the limit $M\to 0$ we can set $\dot{p}=0$ to get an expression for $p$, which we can then insert into the equation for $\dot{q}$.
+The overdamped equations are calculated by setting

 which yields

 and gives us three equations that describe the motion of the system after inserting \eqref{eq:preq} into \eqref{eq:ud:q},

 Since all expressions only depend on the difference of $kq-\alpha$ we can combine the first two equations into one equation for $\varphi:=\alpha-kq$, which results in the depot energy obeying